youseedk/dna/src/docs/01-Components/04-Icons-And-Logo/04-logo.md

 ```

 # HTML Guidelines
-Remember to change the path of the SVG Sprite so the `xlink:href` attribute points to the sprite on your own server.

-For IE11 support of SVG Sprites please include [SVG for Everybody](https://github.com/jonathantneal/svg4everybody).
+Copy the code directly into your soluton.
+Screenreaders will read "yousee" unless you add `aria-hidden="true"` to the SVG element.

 # UX and Design Guidelines
+Please respect the colors of the logo.
+Don't change the color of the logo on yousee.dk.